Squash and Racketball

 Squash Club Night takes place every Friday from 1745 onwards.
 Cost: £3 (pay at the bar).

-Racketball Club Night takes place on the first and third Wednesday of each month at 1745.
+Racketball Club Night takes place every Wednesday at 1915.
 Cost: £3.

 Ladies’ Night.
-We are pleased to see an upsurge in the number of ladies taking up squash and racketball in recent months.
-Weekly club nights are now taking place on a Tuesday or Wednesday (depending on court availability), generally starting at 2000.
-Cost £3.
+We are pleased to see an upsurge in the number of ladies taking up squash.
+Weekly club nights take place on a Wednesday at 1915 (alongside the racketball club night).
+Cost: £3.
 Beginners welcome.

 The annual squash and racketball tournaments take place during April and June respectively.
 They involve the following events: